yuanshunning/pickit-docs/docs/documentation/teach/detection-parameters.rst

    <div>

-With this parameter, you can specify how hard Pick-it Teach tries to find multiple matches.
+With this parameter, you can specify how hard Pickit Teach tries to find multiple matches.
 Slower detection speeds are likely to produce more matches.
 There are three available options: